 Each of the gibbons living at IPPL’s Headquarters Sanctuary deserves a happy life.
 Many of our residents have come to IPPL after years in research labs, at sub-standard zoos, or as pets.
-By adopting an IPPL gibbon, you help to ensure that your chosen animal (and all the IPPL gibbons) will continue to get the best care possible: enjoying peaceful surroundings in sunny South Carolina, living in spacious enclosures, and eating a varied diet of fresh, natural foods.
-For a donation of $20 per month for at least six months, you will receive:
+By “symbolically” adopting an IPPL gibbon, you help to ensure that your chosen animal (and all the IPPL gibbons) will continue to get the best care possible: enjoying peaceful surroundings in sunny South Carolina, living in spacious enclosures, and eating a varied diet of fresh, natural foods.

 We have provided two ways for you to adopt a gibbon.
 You can use our secure server or print out the adoption application and fax or mail it to us.
 Either way, you will be helping IPPL to provide the love and care these gibbons need and deserve.
-Thank you!
+You will receive: